Yazoo Pass expedition: Preliminaries

 The Army and Navy had distinct but not incompatible reasons to get their forces to the east of Vicksburg.
 Grant wanted to get his soldiers onto dry ground with no rivers between him and the Confederate defense.
 Once that was done, he believed that he could flank Pemberton's Confederate army.
 At the same time, he could divert a part of the expedition up the Yalobusha River to destroy a railroad bridge that was enabling the enemy to threaten his own line of communications.
 Porter's purpose was to use his armored gunboats to destroy Rebel shipping at Yazoo City.
 He emphasized that any enemy ironclads must be destroyed, if possible on the stocks.
 Although the two services had divergent goals, this did not affect the expedition adversely; its ultimate failure is ascribed to other causes.

-A preliminary survey by Acting Master George W. Brown in the tinclad confirmed the feasibility of the operation, and on February 3, 1863 a group of some 400 pioneers under Lieutenant Colonel James H. Wilson dug two gaps in the levee at the site where the Old Yazoo Pass had formerly met the Mississippi.
+A preliminary survey by Acting Master George W. Brown in the steamboat confirmed the feasibility of the operation, and on February 3, 1863, a group of some 400 pioneers under Lieutenant Colonel James H. Wilson dug two gaps in the levee at the site where the Old Yazoo Pass had formerly met the Mississippi.
 At this time, the difference in water level between the river and the former stream bed was 8 ft, so the water rushed through the openings with great vigor, enlarging the gap and carrying away everything in its path.
 By the next day, the gap had increased in size to 80 yd.
 The flow was so great that the vessels assigned to the expedition could not safely enter for several days.
 The flotilla of gunboats and army transports passed through the gap on February 24 and immediately proceeded into Moon Lake.